 - Loan blankets (colder days) on tours

-- Accessibility - The electric shuttle is easy to get onto (two low steps) and the tours do not require walking.
+- Accessibility - The electric shuttle is easy to get onto (two low steps).
+The tours have some walking BUT you may stay on the shuttle with the shuttle driver.
 The shuttle driver, upon request, will pick you up and drop you off at your vehicle.

 - Personal Items: There is no room for wheelchairs, carriages, coolers or any other large objects on the shuttle.
 These items may be left in your vehicle.

 - Bathrooms: There are no bathrooms available, sorry.

 - Children: The tours are for adults.
 Children are discouraged even they are very well behaved.